mateogianolio/fprofile/README.md

 # fprofile

-Simple javascript function profiling.
+A simple function profiler.

-The tool hooks functions (standalone or class methods) and evaluates their execution time and if verbose mode is toggled, also prints the return type and value.
+The tool hooks to functions (standalone or class methods) and evaluates their execution time and if verbose mode is toggled, also prints their return type and value.

 ### Install